songminkyu/likelihood-journal/mcp-server/docs/servers/1.punkpeye-awesome-mcp-servers/README.md

 - [agentmail-toolkit/mcp](https://github.com/agentmail-to/agentmail-toolkit/tree/main/mcp) - 🐍 💬 - An MCP server to create inboxes on the fly to send, receive, and take actions on email.
 We aren't AI agents for email, but email for AI Agents.
 - [arpitbatra123/mcp-googletasks](https://github.com/arpitbatra123/mcp-googletasks) - 📇 ☁️ - An MCP server to interface with the Google Tasks API
 - [carterlasalle/mac_messages_mcp](https://github.com/carterlasalle/mac_messages_mcp) 🏠 🍎 🚀 - An MCP server that securely interfaces with your iMessage database via the Model Context Protocol (MCP), allowing LLMs to query and analyze iMessage conversations.
 It includes robust phone number validation, attachment processing, contact management, group chat handling, and full support for sending and receiving messages.
+- [chaindead/telegram-mcp](https://github.com/chaindead/telegram-mcp) 🏎️ 🏠 - Telegram API integration for accessing user data, managing dialogs (chats, channels, groups), retrieving messages, and handling read status
 - [elie222/inbox-zero](https://github.com/elie222/inbox-zero/tree/main/apps/mcp-server) - 🐍 ☁️ - An MCP server for Inbox Zero.
 Adds functionality on top of Gmail like finding out which emails you need to reply to or need to follow up on.
 - [gotoolkits/wecombot](https://github.com/gotoolkits/mcp-wecombot-server.git) - 🚀 ☁️  - An MCP server application that sends various types of messages to the WeCom group robot.
 - [hannesrudolph/imessage-query-fastmcp-mcp-server](https://github.com/hannesrudolph/imessage-query-fastmcp-mcp-server) 🐍 🏠 🍎 - An MCP server that provides safe access to your iMessage database through Model Context Protocol (MCP), enabling LLMs to query and analyze iMessage conversations with proper phone number validation and attachment handling
+- [jagan-shanmugam/mattermost-mcp-host](https://github.com/jagan-shanmugam/mattermost-mcp-host) 🐍 🏠 - A MCP server along with MCP host that provides access to Mattermost teams, channels and messages.
+MCP host is integrated as a bot in Mattermost with access to MCP servers that can be configured.
 - [lharries/whatsapp-mcp](https://github.com/lharries/whatsapp-mcp) - 🐍 ☁️ - An MCP server for WhatsApp, search and send through pesonal and group messages
 - [lharries/whatsapp-mcp](https://github.com/lharries/whatsapp-mcp) 🐍 🏎️ - An MCP server for searching your personal WhatsApp messages, contacts and sending messages to individuals or groups
 - [MarkusPfundstein/mcp-gsuite](https://github.com/MarkusPfundstein/mcp-gsuite) - 🐍 ☁️ - Integration with gmail and Google Calendar.
 - [modelcontextprotocol/server-bluesky](https://github.com/keturiosakys/bluesky-context-server) 📇 ☁️ - Bluesky instance integration for querying and interaction
 - [modelcontextprotocol/server-slack](https://github.com/modelcontextprotocol/servers/tree/main/src/slack) 📇 ☁️ - Slack workspace integration for channel management and messaging
 - [sawa-zen/vrchat-mcp](https://github.com/sawa-zen/vrchat-mcp) - 📇 🏠 This is an MCP server for interacting with the VRChat API.
 You can retrieve information about friends, worlds, avatars, and more in VRChat.
+- [takumi0706/google-calendar-mcp](https://github.com/takumi0706/google-calendar-mcp) 📇 ☁️ - An MCP server to interface with the Google Calendar API.
+Based on TypeScript.
 - [teddyzxcv/ntfy-mcp](https://github.com/teddyzxcv/ntfy-mcp) - The MCP server that keeps you informed by sending the notification on phone using ntfy
 - [userad/didlogic_mcp](https://github.com/UserAd/didlogic_mcp) - 🐍 ☁️ - An MCP server for [DIDLogic](https://didlogic.com).
 Adds functionality to manage SIP endpoints, numbers and destinations.
 - [zcaceres/gtasks-mcp](https://github.com/zcaceres/gtasks-mcp) - 📇 ☁️ - An MCP server to Manage Google Tasks
+- [InditexTech/mcp-teams-server](https://github.com/InditexTech/mcp-teams-server) - 🐍 ☁️ - MCP server that integrates Microsoft Teams messaging (read, post, mention, list members and threads)

 ### 👤 <a name="customer-data-platforms"></a>Customer Data Platforms